 If the Social Worker has any concerns regarding the safety of the home, the prospective adoptive parents will be given an opportunity to correct the safety hazard.
 Once corrected, the Social Worker will return to the home to inspect the change and reassess the home’s suitability for a child(ren).

 For more information download our agency Home Study Guide by clicking on the link below:

 Family Connections, Inc. is a New York State authorized adoption agency that has achieved Hague Accreditation from the Council on Accreditation.
 With over twenty years of experience in adoption we would be happy to help you explore all your adoption options.
-To schedule a free no-obligation consultation or talk with Anita or Dan about domestic or international adoption call 607-756-6574 or 1-800-535-5556.
+To schedule a free no-obligation consultation or talk with our staff about domestic or international adoption call 607-756-6574.
 Family Connections, Inc. provides home study and post-adoption supervision for families living in Buffalo, Syracuse, Albany, New York City, Long Island, Binghamton and throughout New York State.